Birgit Breuel

-Birgit Breuel (née Münchmeyer; born 7 September 1937 in Hamburg-Rissen) is a German politician, representative of the German Christian Democratic Union (CDU).
-She is the former President of the Treuhand Agency, and Commissioner General of the Expo 2000 in Hannover, and later worked in several honorary positions.
+Birgit Breuel (née Münchmeyer; born 7 September 1937 in Hamburg-Rissen) is a German politician of the Christian Democratic Union (CDU) who served as president of the Treuhand Agency and as Commissioner General of Expo 2000 in Hannover.
+She later worked in several honorary positions.

+Early life and education

 Birgit Münchmeyer came from a Lower Saxony family of traders and private bankers.
 She is the daughter of merchant bankers who owned the bank Münchmeyer & Co..
 On 8 August 1959 she married the Hamburg merchant Ernst-Jürgen Breuel (born 7 October 1931 in Hamburg).

+Breuel studied political science at the Universities of Hamburg, Oxford and Geneva.

+Political career

+Career in state politics

-Birgit Breuel studied political science at the Universities of Hamburg, Oxford and Geneva.
-In 1966, she entered into the CDU.
-From 1978 to 1986 she was Minister of Economy and Transport in Lower Saxony, then to 1990 was the Lower Saxony Finance Minister.
+In 1966, Breuel entered into the CDU.
+From 1978 to 1986 she was State Minister of Economy and Transport in Lower Saxony, then to 1990 was the State Minister of Finance in the cabinet of Minister-President Ernst Albrecht.
+She also served on the boards of various German corporations, including Volkswagen.

+Treuhandanstalt

 In 1990, Breuel was elected to the executive board of the Treuhand - a holding firm responsible for the sale of East German state assets.
 A year later she became the successor of Detlev Karsten Rohwedder.
 While Rohwedder had been cautious about the sale of most state assets, favouring a worker-owned solution if possible, Breuel favoured quick privatization.
 She departed in 1995 from this office.

+Expo 2000

 Breuel then became Commissioner-General of the World Expo Expo 2000 in Hanover.